gbitgit/string-eater/README.md

 Soon I'll add some code here to run your own benchmarks.

 I've run my own benchmarks comparing String Eater to some code that does the same task (both tokenizing nginx log lines) using Ruby regular expressions.
-So far, String Eater is about 30% faster; able to process about 49,000 lines per second on my laptop vs about 36,500 lines per second for the regular expression version.
+So far, String Eater is about 300% faster; able to process about 150,000 lines per second on my laptop vs less than 50,000 lines per second for the regular expression version.
 I'm working to further optimize the String Eater code.

 ## Contributing